Tommissed/HotelDataAnalysis/README.md

 - DAX (Data Analysis Expressions for custom metrics)
 - Power Query (data transformation and ETL)

+The report dashboard includes ways to filter for hotels by their type, as well as by which Country the hotel is in.
+Users are also able to filter by specific dates

 Future Improvements

 - Add Excel-based data source to repo for transparency